w3c/wai-aria-practices/content/pattern-alertdialog.md

 <section class="widget" id="alertdialog"><h2 id="about-this-pattern" tabindex="-1">About This Pattern</h2><div class="header-wrapper"></div>

       <p>
-        An alert dialog  is a <a href="/WAI/ARIA/APG/patterns/dialogmodal/">modal dialog</a> that interrupts the user's workflow to communicate an important message and acquire a response.
+        An alert dialog  is a <a href="{{ '/ARIA/APG/patterns/dialogmodal/' | relative_url }}">modal dialog</a> that interrupts the user's workflow to communicate an important message and acquire a response.
         Examples include action confirmation prompts and error message confirmations.
         The <a href="https://w3c.github.io/aria/#alertdialog" class="role-reference">alertdialog</a> role
         enables assistive technologies and browsers to distinguish alert dialogs from other dialogs